 Here is Joe's completed analysis:

-When Joe reviewing his analysis Joe decides to make some changes:
+Reviewing the career Stakeholder AnalysisJoe reviews his analysis and decides to make some immediate changes:

 - Key players - Joe finds no surprises among his key players, but he realises he needs to spend more time engaging with the VP of sales.

 - Least important - Consulting admin have set up weekly meetings with Joe to go over his opportunities.
 Although this meeting is important to consulting admin for their workload forecasting it takes a lot of Joe's time.
-After analysing their power and interest Joe decides to move the meeting to skype, make it bi-weekly and reduce it to ½ hour.
+After analyzing their power and interest Joe decides to move the meeting to skype, make it bi-weekly and reduce it to ½ hour.

 Read more on Stakeholder Analysis